Burn Boot Camp Franchise Financial FAQ

 Yes.
 Burn Boot Camp offers an Area Development Program that allows qualified investors to commit to opening multiple franchise locations within a defined development area.

 Under an Area Development Agreement, the franchise partner agrees to develop a specified number of locations according to a development schedule.
-When the agreement is signed, the developer pays a development fee, which is credited toward the initial franchise fees for the individual locations opened under the agreement.
+The Development Fee per location decreases as commitment size increases:

 Can a Burn Boot Camp franchise be sold or transferred?

 Yes.
-A Burn Boot Camp franchise may be sold or transferred, but the transaction is subject to the terms of the franchise agreement and prior written approval from Burn Boot Camp.
+A Burn Boot Camp franchise may be sold or transferred, subject to the terms of the franchise agreement and prior written approval from Burn Boot Camp.

 When a franchise owner sells their business, the proposed buyer must typically: